S5SAJID/nex/README.md

 ## Project Structure Detection

-File Organizer automatically detects when it's running in a project directory (containing files like `requirements.txt`, `package.json`, or directories like `src`, `.git`, etc.) and takes special care:
+nex automatically detects when it's running in a project directory (containing files like `requirements.txt`, `package.json`, or directories like `src`, `.git`, etc.) and takes special care:

 - Critical project files like `main.py`, `README.md`, and configuration files won't be moved
 - A warning will be shown before organizing project directories